dougeby/IntuneDocs/intune/enrollment-autopilot.md

 2. Type a **Name** and optional **Description**.
 3. For **Deployment mode**, choose one of these two options:
     - **User-driven**: Devices with this profile are associated with the user enrolling the device.
 User credentials are required to provision the device.
-    - **Self-deploying (preview)**: (Windows 10 Insider Preview Build 17672 or later) Devices with this profile aren't associated with the user enrolling the device.
+    - **Self-deploying (preview)**: (requires the most recent [Windows 10 Insider Preview Build](https://docs.microsoft.com/windows-insider/at-work-pro/)) Devices with this profile aren't associated with the user enrolling the device.
 User credentials aren't required to provision the device.
 4. In the **Join to Azure AD as** box, choose **Azure AD joined**.
 5. Choose **Out-of-box experience (OOBE)**, configure the following options, and then choose **Save**:
     - **Language (Region)***: Choose the language to use for the device.
 This option is only available if you chose **Self-deploying** for **Deployment mode**.